reinterpretcat/vrp/doc/src/examples/pragmatic/skills.md

 # Skills

-This example demonstrates how to use skills feature with jobs and vehicles
+This example demonstrates how to use skills feature with jobs and vehicles.

 <details>
     <summary>List of problem locations</summary><p>